csf30816/scratchviewer/README.md

 - Added new Favicon.ico file.
 Resembles the Green Flag, the symbol of running Scratch

 ## Coming Soon
-- Loving and Favoriting projects
+- ♥ and ★ projects

 - Cloud Data